Mr. Sappington's Ag Tech students have been busy learning about residential wiring!

 The Wrestling match at Vandalia on 12/18 has been canceled.

-about 2 hours ago, Amy Carr
+10 days ago, Amy Carr

 This week, Mrs. Morgan's Personal Finance class is watching The Minimalists.
 The documentary relates to financial wellness.
 It explores how less can sometimes mean so much more, from our time to what we value most.
 It encourages students to realize that their choices shape their happiness, not their possessions.